swordshik/Object-Oriented-Programming/fifth assignment/README.md

 ## Overview

-This project demonstrates the use of object-oriented programming concepts in Python.
+This is the fifth assignment for my OOP course in university.
 It includes classes for managing various types of devices (laptops, tablets, smartphones), a shopping cart, and a shop.
 The project allows users to add devices to a cart, remove devices, display cart information, calculate total price, apply discounts, and checkout.

 ## Classes